Master of Science in Exercise Physiology

-Barton’s Kinesiology graduate program takes your knowledge of fitness, human performance, and exercise science to the next level.
+Barton’s Exercise Physiology graduate program in Wilson, NC takes your knowledge of fitness, human performance, and exercise science to the next level.
 You will gain the edge you need in your career through the national certifications incorporated within your coursework.

 Five Years.
 Two Degrees.